-The problems women in sporting history faced, wasn’t just that they were underrepresented and undervalued.
-In the same way that women in sport still are today.
-But that, despite being as good – if not better than their male counterparts the majority were rarely given the same opportunities.
-So, it took them years, sometimes decades after the sport was invented, to even be able to participate in it.
+The problems women in sporting history faced weren’t limited to underrepresentation or being undervalued.
+It was that, despite being as good, if not better, than their male counterparts, the majority were rarely given the same opportunities.
+So, it wasn’t until years, sometimes decades, after the sport was invented that they were even able to participate in it.
 Let alone be appreciated for their talent.

-Society can blame it on the lack of desire to participate or the inability to perform well in sport.
-Not to mention that ‘women were too delicate to compete in contact sport’ The truth, however, is that women were never given the same chance to prove themselves in becoming great athletes.
-Pushed down and casted away, women had to pave their own way into the world of sport.
+Society often blames women’s absence from sport on a lack of desire to participate or a lack of skill.
+Not to mention that ‘women were too delicate to compete in contact sports.’
+The truth, however, is that women were never given the same chance to prove that they were great athletes.
+Pushed down and cast aside, women had to pave their own way into the world of sport.

 And that’s exactly what these women did…